Lee Eun-sook

-Lee built her career in academia at University of Texas Houston, her alma mater, Northwestern University and NCC.
-In 1995 she completed post-doctoral fellow at Department of Biochemistry and Molecular Biology of University of Texas MD Anderson Cancer Center.
+After graduating from Masan Girls' High School as top of her natural sciences class, she went to Korea University College of Medicine where she earned three degrees in medicine from bachelor to Ph.D.
+Lee built her academic career at University of Texas Houston, Korea University College of Medicine, Northwestern University and NCC.
+In 1995 she completed a post-doctoral fellowship at Department of Biochemistry and Molecular Biology of University of Texas MD Anderson Cancer Center.

 From 1998 to 2000 she was a visiting assistant professor at Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 After working as an instructor for approximately five years, she became an assistant professor of surgery at College of Medicine of Korea University in 1996 where she worked until 2000.
-In 2008 she came back to her alma mater and worked as a professor of general surgery at Breast and Endocrine Cancer Branch at its hospital until 2011.
+In 2008 she came back to Korea University and worked as a professor of general surgery at Breast and Endocrine Cancer Branch at its hospital until 2011.
 In 2014 she became an adjunct professor at NCC's Graduate School of Cancer Science and Policy (GCSP).
 She taught at its Department of System Cancer Science until 2017 when she moved to Department of Cancer Biomedical Science.
 She is now the 3rd president of the GCSP.

 In November 2017, Lee began her three-year term as the president of the National Cancer Center.
 In November 2020, her term ended and Lee expressed her willingness to continue to serve in her current position.
 However, its parent organisation, the Ministry of Health and Welfare, has not announced its decision on the next president of the center.